bbolislis/Network-Administration/README.md

-# Network Administration
+# 🖧 Network Administration Repository

-🖧 Welcome to my Network Administration Projects Repository!
+Welcome to my Network Administration Repository!

-This repo contains my hands-on activities and labs about building, securing, and optimizing networks.

-My work includes:

-- Designing and maintaining LAN/WAN infrastructure
+This repository is a collection of my labs, hands-on activities, and experiments in network administration.
+It is designed as a personal knowledge base and practice hub, documenting my step-by-step experiments, configurations, and results to strengthen real-world networking skills.

+## 📌 What You’ll Find Here

+This repo is organized to cover different aspects of network administration, including:

-- Implementing firewalls, VPNs, VLANs, and routing protocols
+- Routing & Switching Labs – OSPF, BGP, VLANs, static/dynamic routing

+- Security Configurations – Firewalls, ACLs, VPN setups, IDS/IPS

-- Monitoring network performance and troubleshooting issues
+- Monitoring & Troubleshooting – Scripts, logs, and diagnostic exercises

-- Exploring automation & scripting to simplify network tasks
+- Automation & Scripting – Python/Bash/PowerShell for routine network tasks

-⚙️ Skills & Tools

-Networking: TCP/IP, DHCP, DNS, VLANs, VPN, Subnetting

-Protocols: OSPF, BGP, EIGRP, RIP, STP

-Security: Firewall rules, IDS/IPS, VPN configurations, ACLs

-Monitoring Tools: Wireshark, Nagios, PRTG, Zabbix

-Automation & Scripting: Python, PowerShell, Bash

-Platforms: Cisco IOS, pfSense, Mikrotik, Linux
+- Documentation & Diagrams – Network topologies, step-by-step guides